TheMinefighter/StsLauncher/README.md

 Download a jnlp file to run.
 Run `java -jar PathToStsLauncher.jar PathToJnlp.jnlp`
 If you have multiple Java versions on your computer you will have to specify the full path for java.
-You can create a shortcut to make this easier.
-The automatic shortcut creation through javax.jnlp will currently fail.
+You will only have to this once since a desktop/menu shortcut will be created by StsLauncher if the jnlp requests that (most do).
 # Problems
 None that I am aware of as of version 1.2.0
 # Other stuff